Game Breakers are more prevalent in the Super Robot Wars games than you think. This is what happens when Banpresto forgets to nerf Humongous Mecha.

 One of the reason for major bosses in have the "All-Canceller" ability note Negate all status effects inflicted from weapons is probably because of the Deceive, an L-sized double-seater with the "Nerve Crack" ability note At 120 Will, for one turn, debuff an enemy stats by 15 and buff an ally stats by 15.
 Can be used post-movement and effects stack and renders anyone without "All Canceller" helpless.
 It's not a second-tier unit either, as it's a resupply unit with decent support-based Spirit Commands, meaning it can stay in frontline combat with the attackers.

 Koumei Re-GZ has a "Tactician Bonus" that is simply fantastic.
 Initially, he provides a 10% damage buff on your turn, but after Scenario 22, all allied units gain "Ignore Size Modifier" and post-Scenario 37, all allied units' terrain adaptibility will increase by one rank.
 Bruising through the late-game with such an overwhelming force can be satisfying for some.
-However, since some of the secrets involve an alternative Tactician Bonus, excessive use of Koumei will result in not getting quite the amount of secrets.
+However, since some of the secrets involve using an alternative Tactician in specific stages, excessive use of Koumei will result in not getting quite amount of secrets.

 Demonbane.
 As befitting the legendarily overpowered mecha, it is ridiculous.
-With large size and good base damage numbers, it has the most devastating attacks in the game save for a few combos.
-It has great range too.
-It gains a barrier with both upgrade and ace bonus, and has a Mirror Image-alike ability, which in combination with its naturally large H Ps make it nigh-unkillable.
+With large size and good base damage, it has the most devastating attacks in the game save for a few combos, with great range too.
+Upgrades will provide it a barrier to stop small arm fire, and has a Mirror Image-alike ability, which in combination with its naturally large H Ps make it nigh-unkillable.
 And since it runs on MP, it is immune to EN drain (so its terribly effective against ELS) upon its insane MP recovery per turn except when Erza becomes the sub-pilot until Al-Azif returns late-game.
-With good abilities and Spirit Commands.
-It's not even that difficult to solo the whole game with it (plus mandatory deployment units) note Seriously though, don't try it in Stage 48 against the ELS and kill the final boss in about 2 shots.
+With good abilities and Spirit Commands, it's not even that difficult to solo the whole game with it (plus mandatory deployment units) note Seriously though, don't try it in Stage 48 against the ELS and kill the final boss in about 2 shots.
 OK, Master Therion is even more powerful than Kuro, pilot and mecha-wise, but since he's a Secret Character who will only take part in the final stage...

 Super Robot Wars W